Ray0907/movie/README.md

-# Get movie information from rottentomates and display in your terminal
+# Get movie information from rottentomates
+## Show data in terminal